kaiser-chris/gate-mod/README.md

 While others choose to work with the powers on Earth like the Dwarves of Min Raetia who live in the Alps and choose to enter into a Personal Union with Bavaria.

-TODO: Needs to more text
+TODO: Needs more text and refinement

 ## Content